 The education version of the EV3 software contains a 'Robot Educator' section with many sample projects illustrating various programming techniques.
 Each project is accompanied by a little video that shows what the program does but, surprisingly, there is no text to explain how the programs work in detail.
-You have to figure it all out for yourself, which might be a good idea in principle but might also make the exercises quite time-consuming.
+You have to figure it all out for yourself, which might be a good idea in principle but might also make the exercises quite time-consuming or difficult for some.
 I've seen a lot of complaints on the internet about the lack of explanation of how the programs work.
 Never fear, Ward is here!

 I do actually agree that you should try to figure out how each program works without help - the programs are designed to be reasonably easy to comprehend.
 But if there is something about a program that you don't understand then this is the place to look for help!

 The lessons should be worked through in order for later lessons assume comprehension of earlier lessons.